• Skip to primary navigation

 • ½ cup plain yogurt

-• 2 tbsp coriander powder
+• 2 tablespoon coriander powder

-• 1 tsp garam masala powder
+• 1 teaspoon garam masala powder

 Instructions

 • Bring 4 quarts of water to a simmer and add grains.
-Add salt to taste, 1 tbsp red chili powder, turmeric powder, and ½ sliced onion.
+Add salt to taste, 1 tablespoon red chili powder, turmeric powder, and ½ sliced onion.
 Dial heat to low and cover.
 Let it simmer for approximately 2 hours.
 Stir occasionally to make sure that the grains do not stick to the bottom of the pan.

 • Once the grains are fall-apart soft, drain excess water and transfer to a food processor.
 Mince it well to soften the texture, and transfer grain mixture to a large pot.